chiubaca/notes/permanent-notes/to-calvin.md

 tags:
   - calvin
 ---
-Hey Calvin, its Chinese new year today.
-You've been been part of our new family for 1 month and 3 days today.
-Its been a beautiful January having you here.
+Hey Calvin, it's Chinese New Year today.
+You've been part of our new family for 1 month and 3 days today.
+It's been a beautiful January having you here.
 You're small, but so mighty.
 You kick hard I need to take you MMA lessons when you're older I can tell you're going to be physically strong.

 You're so precious when I hold you in my arms.
-I cant but help think about your future when I look into you big eyes.
-Who you will you be, what will you do?
+I can't but help think about your future when I look into your big eyes.
+Who will you be, what will you do?
 If you ever feel lost I hope these words help you.

 Your family are the most important people to you in the whole world.